PLAN YOUR VISIT

 - Please refrain from bringing plastic lids or straws, glass containers, alcoholic beverages, grills or balloons of any kind.

 - Pets are not allowed on the Zoo grounds.
-Certified guide/service dogs are accepted, but must be on a 6 ft., non-retractable leash or guide dog harness.
-If guide dogs prove to be a nuisance or safety hazard to our animals, you may be asked to leave.
-Guide dogs are not allowed in the goat contact yard.
+As pertaining to the Department of Justice's 2011 ruling and clarification of Americans with Disability Act pertaining to service animals, certified service dogs are accepted onto Zoo grounds, but must be on a 6ft., non-retractable leash, tether or harness and must be housetrained.
+If service dogs prove to be a nuisance, sanitation, health or safety hazard to our animals or other guests, you may be asked to leave.
+Service dogs are not allowed in the goat contact yard.

 - Please refrain from bringing radios, skateboards, roller skates, Heelys or other wheeled shoes, or roller blades, Frisbees, bicycles and other sports equipment.